FACULTY & STAFF

 HISTORY, CIVICS, CONSTITUTIONAL LAW

-After having lived 21 years abroad, he returned to the States in 2011 and completed a Masters of Science in Education, Secondary Social Studies at Old Dominion University in Norfolk, VA with a 4.0 GPA.
-He has content knowledge in all areas of the social studies endorsement including economics, government, civics, political science, world and U.S. history and sociology, with a focus on society and social anthropology, and has lectured at the Oslo University of Management in Oslo, Norway on areas of macro-economics and U.S. Foreign Policy.
+After having lived 21 years abroad, he returned to the United States and completed a Master’s of Science in Education, Secondary Social Studies at Old Dominion University in Norfolk, VA with a 4.0 GPA.
+He has content knowledge in all areas of the social studies field including economics, government, civics, political science, World and U.S. history and sociology, with a focus on society and social anthropology, and has lectured at the Oslo University of Management in Oslo, Norway on areas of macro-economics and U.S. Foreign Policy.
 Craig is currently the Assistant Head of School at Jefferson Community School in Port Townsend Washington and also Head of the History Department.
 Craig has an intimate knowledge of world geography and different cultures that together with his education and extensive background in international business, help Craig to provide unique insights and assistance to his students to succeed in the modern world.

 Marc Weinblatt is Founder & Co-Director of the Mandala Center for Change based in Port Townsend, WA.
 He has been a professional educator, theatre director, activist, and workshop facilitator since 1980 having extensive experience with both youth and adults.
 Formerly Co-Artistic Director of the Seattle Public Theatre, Marc is an internationally recognized leader in the use of Augusto Boal’s renowned Theater of the Oppressed (TO) to stimulate community dialogue and social change.